jundalisay/spblist/content/en/research/paracelsus/nature/book-01/chapter-01.md

 ---

-The generation of all natural things is twofold: Naturall, and without Art; and Artificiall, viz. by Alchymie.
+The generation of all natural things is twofold: Naturall, and without Art; and artificial, viz. by Alchymie.
 Although in generall it may bee said that all things are naturally generated of the Earth by means of putrefaction.
 For All things proceed from putrefaction.

 Putrefaction is the chiefe degree, and first step to Generation.
 Now Putrefaction is[Pg 2] occasioned by a moist heat.
 The cause of putrefaction is a moist heat.For a continuall moist heat causeth putrefaction, and changeth all naturall things from their first form, and essence, as also their virtues, and efficacy, into another thing.
 The power and nature of putrefaction.